Ring Smart Lighting is an affordable nervous system for your house

 There's also a new Ring Bridge that acts as a hub for multidevice setups -- it costs $50, and you'll need one plugged in if you want one Ring gadget to be able to trigger another one when it detects motion.

-One other retrofit option: the $100, low-voltage Ring Transformer.
+One other retrofit option is the $100, low-voltage Ring Transformer.
 It's designed to replace older transformers to enable smart control of existing landscape lighting.
 That should be an appealing choice for folks who already like the lights they've got.

 All of the new Ring Smart Lighting products will work with Amazon's virtual assistant Alexa, letting you ask your Echo smart speaker or any other Alexa-equipped device to turn things on and off.
 You can also ask Alexa to notify you if motion is detected from a particular sensor.
 I'm guessing we should expect further integration with the Ring Alarm home security system, too -- as well as with Alexa Guard, which will already turn your Alexa-compatible smart lights on and off when you're away to make it look like you're home.